thesignalteam/website/README.md

 3. Run `docker-compose pull` to get the Docker image of Ghost (1.20.3) and Nginx (1.13.8).
 4. Run `docker-compose up -d` to start Ghost.
 5. Ghost will be running at `http://localhost:4001`.
 6. Nginx will be running at `http://localhost:4002`.
-This is a static server of files under `mockups`.
+This is a static server of files under `styles`.
 7. When you're done, run `docker-compose down -d` to shut down the local server.

 #### Running on Windows